 What Else do You Need to Know About the Federal Court Proceedings?

 Stay of Removal: As a noncitizen (a foreign national or a foreign national with permanent residence), you can be issued 3 types of removal orders which carry very specific consequences:

 - Deportation Order: If you are issued a deportation order, then you will be removed from Canada immediately.
 You will be arrested by the Canadian Border Service Agency (CBSA) and will be restricted from entering Canada ever again.

 - Exclusion Order: If you are issued an exclusion order, then you are restricted from entering Canada for a period of time, which is usually 1 to 2 years.

 - Departure Order: If you are issued a departure order, then you are provided with 30 days to leave Canada voluntarily.
 If you fail to do so, then the departure order is converted into a deportation order.

-Mandamus: If your application has been pending for too long with the government department, Immigration, Refugees and Citizenship Canada (IRCC), then you can seek a judicial remedy to move your case forward.
+Mandamus: If your application has been pending for too long with the government department of Immigration, Refugees and Citizenship Canada (IRCC), you can seek a judicial remedy to move your case forward.